minoa-lang/reference/src/expressions/block-expressions.md

 #### Capture modes [↵](#block-expressions)

-Async blocks need to capture surrounding variables, it uses this in the same manner as [closures](#capture-modes--1).
+Async blocks need to capture surrounding variables, it uses this in the same manner as [closures].
 In addition, an async move may explicitly be declares as `move`, mimicking the `move` capture mode of closures

 #### Async context [↵](#block-expressions)